 Subnautica’s open world is truly large and covered in the veil of mystery, as something appears not quite right with this world.
 You embark on the quest to find out what caused you to crash and potentially find a way off this planet.
 Although this game takes place on a single planet, it offers a lot to explore and you can easily pour as many hours into it as you would in No Man’s Sky.

-Everspace is also a space exploration game but it’s vastly different and more action-heavy when compared to No Man’s Sky.
+Everspace is also a space exploration game but it’s vastly different and more action-heavy when compared to most games like No Man’s Sky.
 The biggest difference is that it features a lot of shooting.
-Pair that with the rogue-like gameplay and you have a similar yet completely different beast.
+Pair that with the roguelike gameplay and you have a similar yet completely different beast.

 Rougelike games aren’t known for the best storylines, but Everspace is actually quite decent in this regard.
 It’s intriguing and makes you care about your character.